-Chetwynde School is a co-educational, non-selective school for children aged 4 – 16.
-Whilst the school is non-denominational, it maintains a strong set of moral values overarched by our motto: respect, responsibility and resilience.
+Chetwynde School is a co-educational, non-selective school for children aged 3 – 16.
+Whilst the school is non-denominational, it maintains a Christian ethos.
 Our ethos has been to develop and nurture through a true family atmosphere to encourage high aspirations within the students and to help them achieve goals through focused teaching and the ability to provide genuinely supportive pastoral care.
 Our admissions policy reflects these aspirations.

 Chetwynde School will provide school places for young people aged from 4 – 16 and the policy arrangements for year group Reception and Year 7 intake are set out below.

 Chetwynde School is committed to straight forward, open, fair and transparent admission arrangements.
 The school will act in accordance with the Schools Admission Code (as revised in December 2012), Schools Admission Appeal Code and admissions law.

 Children already on the role in Year 6 at Chetwynde School will not have to apply for a place in Year 7 at the School for 2022.
 They will automatically transfer.

 Chetwynde School admissions will be managed by the Local Authorities co-ordinated arrangements.
 Parents will complete the SA3 form for Year 7 places and the SA1 form for Reception places.
 Copies of the form are available from Cumbria County Council or on line at www.cumbria.gov.uk.
 Full details of the application process are available in the Local Authority brochure.

 Applications must be made for Reception by 15 January 2023 and for Year 7 by 31 October 2022.
 Offers of places will be made by letter or email for Reception on 16 April 2023 and for Year 7 on 1 March 2023.